GitJit-max/learning-linux/chapter/06-inter.md

 <a id="dee-bus"></a>

-### D-Bus [^free-bus]
+### D-Bus

+Many GNU/Linux applications can communicate with each other via D-Bus. **D-Bus** is a message-oriented middleware mechanism that allows communication between multiple processes running concurrently on the same machine.  [^free-bus]

 [^free-bus]: [Freedesktop Wiki - What is D-Bus?, accessed 2024](https://www.freedesktop.org/wiki/Software/dbus/)

-Many GNU/Linux applications can communicate with each other via D-Bus. **D-Bus** is a message-oriented middleware mechanism that allows communication between multiple processes running concurrently on the same machine.

 > D-Bus is part of the [Freedesktop.org](https://www.freedesktop.org/wiki/Specifications/) project.
 The goal of Freedesktop.org is to create open standards and interoperability between different GNU/Linux-based desktop environments.
 Most Freedesktop.org projects are designed to be independent of any specific desktop environment, and improve their compatibility.

 a) D-Bus can be a mediator for many programs.
-For example, information on an incoming voice-call received through Bluetooth or VoIP can be propagated and interpreted by any currently-running music player, which can react by muting the volume or by pausing playback until the call is finished.
+For example, information on an incoming voice-call received through Bluetooth or VoIP can be propagated and interpreted by any currently-running music player, which can react by muting the volume or by pausing playback until the call is finished. [^free-bus]
-    - Clients should instruct the bus that they are interested in receiving certain signals from a particular object, since a D-Bus bus only passes signals to those processes with a registered interest in them.
+    - Clients should instruct the bus that they are interested in receiving certain signals from a particular object, since a D-Bus bus only passes signals to those processes with a registered interest in them. [^free-bus]
 b) In addition, any two applications can use the communication bus to communicate with each other. <!--, directly without communication via the dbus [daemon](https://dbus.freedesktop.org/doc/dbus-daemon.1.html) message bus.-->
     - The D-Bus bus makes it simple and reliable to code a *single instance* application.
 That is, a program that limits itself to executing only one instance at a time.
 In this case, the D-Bus message is a means of passing to the first instance the command line arguments received by the second instance at startup (before it closes).